 Mineworkers - We have been actively working for mineworkers issues.
 We submit cases and petitions to call for the enforcement of existing legislation and to seek financial assistance for disabled miners.
 We also conduct studies as a means to gather health statistics in mining communities and publish two mineworker related publications: Khan Mazdoor, a quarterly newsletter in Hindi for mineworkers, media, local development agencies and the government; and Mineworker, an online bulletin in English for development agencies, foreign partners and concerned individuals all over the world.
 As a result of our efforts, a State Pneumoconiosis Board was established in order to monitor and certify occupational lung disease among labourers.

 Village Health Worker Trainings- In order to promote sustainable healthcare, GRAVIS involves community members in the Village Health Worker Programme.
 Volunteers are trained in first aid, development of hygiene awareness, recognition of diseases, and childbirth complication.
 These workers, 90% of which are women, go back into their communities and serve as a first response to medical issues in the village and help to educate those around them about hygiene and common disease prevention.
 These volunteers also refer patients to professional medical facilities if their condition is severe.
 As a way to continue the liaison with these VHW’s GRAVIS conducts frequent training programmes at GRAVIS Hospital and in villages to continue the education of the community.
-There are currently over 550 Village Health Workers operating in villages across the Thar.
+So far 592 VHWs have been trained by GRAVIS.

 Adolescent Girls' Health Education Programme- GRAVIS also runs a more in depth and female specific education programme to educate girls on a number of relevant topics.
 Each group consists of 10 to 15 girls, all of whom are between the ages of 12 and 16.
 Members of the GRAVIS field staff are specifically trained on issues of adolescent health and provide regular trainings to educate the girls on reproductive health and hygiene as well as nutrition and overall health.
 Once the girls have finished the training they are able to spread the knowledge to others in their community.
 A total of 20 groups of adolescent girls have been trained till date.